jferrie3/AbInitioVO-and-FastFloppyTail/README.md

 - scipy (1.1.0)

 __Anaconda Environment:__
 An anaconda environment containing all necessary packages can be found in the anaconda folder.
 Build time for this Anaconda environment takes on the order of mintues to hours depending on the number of processors used and is largely dependent on the PyRosetta build time.
+On a normal computer this is expected to take ~30 minutes.
 With this file you can generate a local version of this environment using the command:

 ```conda env create -f lion.yml```